canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

 ### Focus -- Awareness
 * Myth-Busting - info graphic - September 2018
 * Co-location w/ private sector - working open - Fall 2018
+  * Additional option would be to go work for a week with another GC partner.

 Framework for infographic:
 * What is open source software and how does it work?
 Talk about the entire eco-system including peer-review process, cummunity contributions, reviews, plugin/module store, version release process, monetization model (e.g., donations, support, etc.)